Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Hamiltonian description of the black hole interior

 where $R_s=2GM/c^2$ is the Schwarzschild radius and $R_Q^2=Q^2G/4\pi \epsilon_0c^4$ the characteristic length scale, in which $Q$ is the electric charge.
 In the limit that the charge $Q$ (or equivalently, the length scale $R_{Q}$) goes to zero, one recovers the Schwarzschild metric

 with $r \in (0,\infty)$ being the radial coordinate.
 It is well-known that upon crossing the event horizon of the Schwarzschild black hole which is located at $R_s$, the timelike and spacelike curves switch their causal nature.
-This is because when an object crosses the event horizon of a Schwarzschild black hole, its timelike trajectory inside the event horizon becomes spacelike, and it can no longer escape the gravitational attraction of the black hole.
+This is because when an object crosses the event horizon of a black hole, its timelike trajectory inside the event horizon becomes spacelike, and it can no longer escape the gravitational attraction of the hole.
 So, one can obtain the interior metric by switching $t\leftrightarrow r$ in \eqref{eq:Schwarzschild_metric} \cite{doran2008interior}

-Here $t$ is the Schwarzschild time coordinate which has a range $t\in(0,R_s)$ in the interior.
+Here $t$ is the Schwarzschild time coordinate which has a range $t\in(0,R_s)$.
 Consider the interior solution as measured by an observer at rest relatively to the space coordinates, i.e., $dr = d\Omega = 0$.
 In this case, from the metric \eqref{eq:sch-inter}, we have \cite{doran2008interior}

 where $\tau$ is the proper time.